minagishl/google-account-permission-handler/README.md

 3. Click on the "Open account switching screen" button.

 > **Note:** If you are already signed in to an authorized Google Account, simply click the "Automatically opens in an authorized account" button

+## Bookmark

+This application can also be run from a bookmark (recommended).
+Click [here](https://google-account-permission-handler.pages.dev/bookmark) to go to the Add Bookmark page